borgbackup/borg/docs/deployment/pull-backup.rst

 ::

-    borg create --exclude /borgrepo --files-cache ctime,size /borgrepo::archive /
+    borg create --exclude borgrepo --files-cache ctime,size /borgrepo::archive /

-For the sake of simplicity only ``/borgrepo`` is excluded here.
+For the sake of simplicity only ``borgrepo`` is excluded here.
 You may want to set up an exclude file with additional files and folders to be excluded.
 Also note that we have to modify Borg's file change detection behaviour – SSHFS cannot guarantee stable inode numbers, so we have to supply the